Maurion Jamison

 palmettoreport@gmail.com

-(Rock Hill, S.C.) — The Small Business Development Center, in partnership with Winthrop University, is working to help South Carolina entrepreneurs turn their ideas into real businesses.
+(Rock Hill, S.C.) — The S.C.
+Small Business Development Center, in partnership with Winthrop University, is working to help South Carolina entrepreneurs turn their ideas into real businesses.

 The center offers free counseling, training workshops and access to resources for small business owners and aspiring entrepreneurs across the state.